 Milestone Trend Analysis (MTA)

-This article provides a practical explanation of the Milestone Trend Analysis (MTA).
-After reading, you will understand the basics of this powerful project management tool.
+Milestone Trend Analysis: this article provides a practical explanation of the Milestone Trend Analysis (MTA).
+Next to what it is (definition), this article also higlights how it works, The steps of the process, what are milestones, project management examples and pitfalls when you use the Milestone Trend Analysis.
+After reading, you will understand the basics of this project management tool.
+Enjoy reading!

 What is the Milestone Trend Analysis (MTA)?

 The Milestone Trend Analysis (MTA) is a tool for project managers which is used to analyse different dates during a project and to compare these with scheduled dates.
 The tool is used to identify trends and deviations from scheduled work.

 Reaching milestones is crucial for a successful and productive progression of any project period.
 Project progression is therefore studied at different times.
 The MTA is usually visualised in the form of a graph.
 Milestone dates are plotted in the graph against the actual reported dates.